Iqratashfi/python-projects/README.md

 ---

-## 📁 Projects So Far
+# PROJECTS SO FAR

-### 🔢 Calculator
+# Calculator
 A basic calculator that performs addition, subtraction, multiplication, and division.

-### 😂 Mad Libs Game
+# Mad Libs Game
 A funny story generator based on your input.
-Try not to laugh too hard!
+Try not to laugh.

-### 🎯 Guess the Number
+# Guess the Number
 The computer picks a secret number between 1 and 100, and you try to guess it.

-### ✨ Compliment Generator
+# Compliment Generator
-Because we all deserve to hear something sweet and kind — especially when learning to code 💕
+Because we all deserve to hear something sweet and kind — especially when learning to code

-### 🪨 📄 ✂️ Rock, Paper, Scissors
+# Rock, Paper, Scissors
-Play against the computer and see who wins the ultimate showdown!
+Play against the computer and see who wins the showdown.

 ---

-## 🛠 Skills Practiced
+# Skills Practiced

 - `input()` and user interaction
 - Conditional statements (`if`, `elif`, `else`)